KHAAdotPK/Transformer-Encoder-Decoder/Implementation/ML/NLP/transformers/encoder-decoder/DOCUMENTS/position_encodng_analysis.md

 ## The Challenge: Variable-Length Sentences

-Real sentences have different lengths, but our model needs fixed-size inputs(`finxed number of words/token in each sentence of a training corpus`).
+Real sentences have different lengths, but our model needs fixed-size inputs(`fixed number of words/token in each sentence of a training corpus`).
 In our corpus, every sentence has a **maximum of say 3 words**.
 But some sentences are shorter, so we need to add padding to make them all the same length(`3 words/tokens per sentence`).

 For example:
 - A sentence like "Hello world" (2 words) becomes "Hello world [PAD]" (3 positions)